 - You can check the bin collection dates for your area on our bin collection pages

-- Household glass recycling collections will resume from 6th July in Helensburgh and Lomond, and from 17th August for Mull, Iona and Tiree
+- Household glass recycling collections resumed from 6th July in Helensburgh and Lomond, and from 17th August for Mull, Iona and Tiree

 - The Scottish Government has provided guidance about waste disposal if someone in the household has or is suspected of having COVID-19: NHS Inform - Guidance for households

 Recycling centres / civic amenity sites